n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Derivation

-where $i=X,Y$, and the functions $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ are the higher-order correction terms to the infinitesimal phase response curve ($Z_i^{(0)}$), infinitesimal isostable response curve ($I_i^{(0)}$), and Floquet eigenfunction ($g_i^{(1)}$), respectively (as noted, these correction terms may be computed using straightforward numerical methods \cite{wilson2020phase,perez2020global}, and we will assume that these calculations have been done).
+where $i=X,Y$, and the functions $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ are the \yp{second}-order \yp{(or greater)} correction terms to the infinitesimal phase response curve ($Z_i^{(0)}$), infinitesimal isostable response curve ($I_i^{(0)}$), and Floquet eigenfunction ($g_i^{(1)}$), respectively.
+These correction terms may be computed by numerically integrating initial value problems \cite{wilson2020phase,perez2020global}.
+We will assume that these calculations have been completed.